CCRAN November 14

 Cassandra Macaulay, B.Sc., MHS, RTNM; Deputy Chief Research Officer, CCRAN

 Cassandra is the Deputy Chief Research Officer at the Colorectal Cancer Resource & Action Network (CCRAN).
-She oversees CCRAN’s patient-focused and evidence-based portfolios serving the unmet needs of colorectal cancer patients and caregivers across Canada, and collaboratively leads CCRAN’s educational initiatives, both for patients and healthcare providers.
-Cassandra is a Medical Radiation Technologist with a graduate degree in health studies and leadership.
+She leads and contributes to CCRAN’s patient-focused and evidence-based initiatives to provide support, education, and advocacy for colorectal cancer and other tumour-type patients and caregivers, as well as those at risk of developing the disease.
+Cassandra has a clinical background as a Medical Radiation Technologist in addition to a graduate degree in health studies and leadership.
 She has worked in both patient-facing and project management roles and led the start-up of two nuclear medicine programs which improved access to diagnostic imaging in her community.
-She is passionate about health quality and improving the patient experience and is honoured to have the privilege of supporting, educating, and advocating for cancer patients and their caregivers.
+She is passionate about health quality and improving the patient experience and is honoured to have the privilege of supporting, educating, and advocating on behalf of cancer patients.

 photo